-Compared with the baseline scenario, all three ACC II scenarios result in positive net national job gains of approximately 6,400 by 2050.
-This will be accompanied by a \$2 billion increase in 2050 GDP, across the scenarios.
-Average wages for the new jobs created under the ZEV transition are expected to be, on average, slightly over a third over average wages for the jobs that will be replaced.
+Compared with the baseline scenario, the ACC II scenarios broadly result in positive net national job gains, approximately 60 by 2050.
+This will be accompanied by a \$1.2 billion increase in 2050 GDP, across the scenarios.
+Average wages for the new jobs created under the ZEV transition are expected to be, on average, about 50% higher than average wages for the jobs that will be replaced.